 Here's that same book review website from above, but using a table layout to improve the website architecture.
 Now, visitors can see additional helpful information in much less space:

 Here are some real-life examples of websites using tables to improve their web architecture:

 Ian Martin Job List

 IanMartin.com is a recruitment and project-staffing firm that posts jobs in several different industries.
-To help visitors navigate all of these job posts, Ian Martin uses a table layout.
+To help visitors navigate all of these job posts, Ian Martin uses a table layout, created using Posts Table Pro.
 Visitors can also filter all the job listings without reloading the page:

 MythBank, formerly known as All Timelines, is a neat site that displays the proper viewing/reading order for popular book, film, and television series.

 In a way, it's kind of like the information architecture for your favorite entertainment series.

 To make these timelines easier to understand, MythBank uses a Posts Table Pro table layout.

 Below, we'll show you how to use a table layout on your own website.